oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * Event monitoring with metadata: When a packet is dropped, the tool reports not only the source and destination IP but also the full label information of both the sender and receiver, among other information.
   * Configurable Prometheus metrics exports.
   * A graphical UI to visualize the network traffic flowing through your clusters.

+Test:
+* You are configuring CIDR-based policies in Cilium and need to assign a minimum valid security identity for a CIDR identity.
+What is the minimum value you should use?
+  * 16777217 -> Represents 2^24 +1, which is the minimum valid value for CIDR-based security identities.
+* What is the valid range for security identities in Cilium?
+  * 1 to 2^32 -1
+* What mechanism does the Cilium Operator use to garbage collect stale security identities in CRD Identity allocation mode?
+  * The operator periodically scans its local cache for identities that haven't received recent heartbeats and deletes them to free up resources.
+* What advantage does Cilium Cluster Mesh provide by enabling shared services across multiple clusters?
+  * It enables sharing of services like secrets management, logging, monitoring, or DNS between all clusters
+* Which advantage does routing outbound traffic through a Cilium egress gateway node provide?
+  * Routing outbound traffic through an egress gateway node ensures that the traffic appears from a stable and predictable IP address, which is beneficial for external systems.
+* What are the prerequisites for enabling Cilium's egress gateway feature in a Kubernetes cluster?
+  * Operators must provision network-facing interfaces and IP addresses on gateway nodes for the egress gateway to function correctly.
+* Which of the following data stores is used by default in Cilium to propagate state between agents?
+  * Kubernetes CRDs are the default data store for state propagation in Cilium.
+* What type of metrics can Hubble provide regarding HTTP response codes in a Kubernetes cluster?
+  * Hubble can provide the rate of 5xx or 4xx HTTP response codes for individual services or across clusters.
+* After enabling IPsec encryption using the Cilium CLI, you observe that some traffic is not being encrypted.
+What could be a possible reason based on the configuration guidelines?
+  * Traffic destined to the same node is not encrypted by design, as there is no benefit in encrypting local traffic.
+* Your organization is transitioning from using the Kubernetes Ingress API to the Gateway API with Cilium to manage ingress traffic.
+You currently have Ingress resources with vendor-specific annotations.
+Which tool can assist in migrating these Ingress configurations to the Gateway API, and what is its current status?
+  * The Ingress2Gateway tool is experimental and can accurately convert simple Ingress resources to Gateway API resources.
+* You are deploying Cilium in a private cloud and want to reserve the first and last IP addresses of each CIDR block in your IP Pools to prevent potential network conflicts.
+Which configuration change should you make to your IP Pool specification?
+  * If you wish to reserve the first and last IPs of CIDRs, you can set the .spec.allowFirstLastIPs field to No
+* After successfully installing Cilium using the Cilium CLI, you want to run only the network performance tests between specific nodes labeled for performance testing.
+Which command and options should you use?
+  * Using 'cilium connectivity perf' with the '--node-selector perf-test=true' correctly targets specific labeled nodes.
+* You have an existing Kubernetes cluster using Calico as its default CNI plugin.
+You want to leverage Hubble for enhanced network observability without replacing Calico.
+Which Cilium installation option should you use?
+  * --set cni.chainingMode=generic-veth correctly specifies the generic veth chaining mode compatible with Calico.
+* How does eBPF ensure that injected programs do not compromise the stability and security of the Linux kernel?
+  * eBPF programs are verified by the kernel to ensure they are safe and do not contain unsafe operations before they are executed.
+* How can Hubble assist in proactively addressing issues before they impact users by utilizing performance data?
+  * Generating performance metrics and setting up alerts allows teams to monitor key indicators like latency and error rates, and address issues before they affect users.
+* After enabling Hubble redaction in your Cilium setup, you notice that HTTP query parameters are no longer visible in your observability reports.
+Which configuration option is responsible for this behavior?
+  * --hubble-redact-http-urlquery
+* How does the Gateway API improve the portability of configurations compared to the traditional Ingress API?
+  * Removing vendor-specific annotations allows Gateway API resources to be more portable across different implementations.
+* Which eBPF programs are used by Constellation’s solution to filter unencrypted pod-to-pod traffic for VXLAN and direct routing, respectively?
+  * bpf_overlay is used for VXLAN, and bpf_host is used for direct routing.
+* How does Cilium’s Gateway API implementation enhance protocol support beyond the traditional Ingress API?
+  * Cilium enhances protocol support by extending beyond HTTP and HTTPS to include TCP, UDP, and gRPC, allowing for more versatile traffic management.
+* You are managing a multi-team Kubernetes cluster and want to migrate from Ingress to Gateway API to allow different teams to manage their routes without affecting each other.
+Which Gateway API feature best supports this requirement?
+  * Role-based personas with specific access to Gateway API objects allow different teams to manage their routes independently without interfering with each other.
+* Which cilium-dbg subcommand is used to manage and retrieve information about network endpoints?
+  * cilium-dbg endpoint
+* Which flag would you use with a cilium-dbg command to output the results in JSONPath format?
+  * '-o jsonpath='{...}'' correctly uses the '-o' flag to specify JSONPath output.
+* How does the Endpoint Policy object in Cilium enforce network policies?
+  * By using a map to lookup packet identities and applying corresponding L3/L4 policies.
+* You have added an external workload named 'runtime' to your Cilium-managed Kubernetes cluster and executed the installation script on the external VM.
+However, when you check the CEW status, the IP address for 'runtime' is still showing as N/A. What is the most likely reason?
+  * If the hostname does not match the CEW resource name, the workload may not successfully join the cluster, resulting in an IP of N/A.
+* What capability of Hubble enables teams to identify potential security threats by monitoring unusual traffic patterns and detecting anomalies in real-time?
+  * Security-focused observability
+* How does eBPF enhance system performance in comparison to traditional kernel modules?
+  * eBPF runs programs directly in the kernel, minimizing the need to move data between user space and kernel space, which enhances performance.
+  * By avoiding the overhead of transferring data between user space and kernel space.
+* Your organization is transitioning from using multiple Ingress Controllers with vendor-specific annotations to the Gateway API with Cilium.
+The current setup causes inconsistencies and management challenges.
+What is a key advantage of adopting the Gateway API in this scenario?
+  * It centralizes traffic management and reduces dependency on annotations.
+* What limitation is associated with using DNS-based Layer 3 policies in Cilium?
+  * DNS-based policies require a proxy to handle DNS traffic.
+  * DNS-based policies rely on a proxy to convert DNS names to IPs and respect DNS TTLs.
+* Which IPAM mode in Cilium supports dynamic CIDR/IP allocation?
+  * Multi-Pool
+* What is a prerequisite for external workloads to have IP connectivity with the nodes in a Cilium-managed Kubernetes cluster?
+  * External workloads must run in the same cloud provider virtual network or establish peering/VPN tunnels with the cluster nodes.
+* You have a Pod selected by multiple policies in Cilium, including both Allow and Deny policies.
+A traffic attempt is made on a port where both an Allow and a Deny policy are present.
+What will be the outcome of this traffic attempt?
+  * The traffic will be denied due to the Deny policy.
+  * Deny policies take precedence and will block the traffic regardless of Allow policies.
+* You have deployed Cilium's egress gateway in your Kubernetes cluster on AWS.
+However, some pod-to-pod traffic is exiting the cluster with the pod's own IP instead of the egress gateway's IP.
+What is the most likely cause based on Cilium's configuration guidelines?
+  * There is a known delay before egress gateway policies are applied to newly created pods, causing some traffic to bypass the gateway initially.
+  * There is a delay before egress gateway policies are enforced on new pods.
+* How does Cilium enhance standard Kubernetes network policies?
+  * By adding support for Layer 7 policies, allowing application-level controls.
+* How does the Cilium Operator achieve high availability (HA) within a Kubernetes cluster?
+  * By running multiple replicas and using Kubernetes leader election with lease locks.
+* If you encounter IP allocation errors in Cilium's Cluster Scope IPAM mode, which Kubernetes command can you use to check the operator status?
+  * kubectl get ciliumnodes -o jsonpath='{range .items[*]}{.metadata.name} {.status.ipam.operator-status} {end}'
+  * This command retrieves the operator status field in the CiliumNode resources, which is essential for diagnosing IP allocation errors.
+* Which of the following fields can be used to match HTTP requests in Cilium's Layer 7 policies?
+  * Path, Method, Host, Headers
+* Which of the following best describes the structure of a Cilium network policy rule?
+  * Each rule can contain both ingress and egress sections.

 # Architecture <div id='id10' />